dgp1130/blog/src/www/posts/ctor.md

 We run into a problem with constructor arguments.
 This is because a mixin, by definition, does not have knowledge of its superclass and has no way of knowing what to provide.
-TypeScript actually requires that mixins like this declare their constructors with `...args: any[]` specifically for this reason.
+TypeScript actually requires that mixins like this declare their constructors with `...args: any[]` specifically for this reason (though IMHO this is overly strict and I do not understand why it is necessary).
 Other limitations of constructors from the `super()` syntax further complicate this to make it very difficult to extract the first argument as the mixin string and pass through the rest to the superclass.
 The end result here, is that it is